fajarghifar/inventory-management-system/README.md

 With Docker, you can easily start both the app and MySQL database without needing to install anything locally.

-In the docker-compose.yml file, you’ll find the configuration for MySQL.
+In the _docker-compose.yml_ file, you’ll find the configuration for MySQL.

-Note: The app uses the environment variables from .env.example.docker.
-If you want to change any configurations in this environment file, create a new .env file, make your changes, and then rebuild the Docker image.
+_Note: The app uses the environment variables from .env.example.docker.
+If you want to change any configurations in this environment file, create a new .env file, make your changes, and then rebuild the Docker image._

 **To pull and run the Docker images:**

-This command will pull the mysql:5.7 and inert/laravel-app images and start the containers:
+This command will pull the _mysql:5.7_ and _inert/laravel-app_ images and start the containers:

+_Note: You don't need to have the repository on your local machine, you just need the docker-compose.yml file and run:_

 ```bash
 docker-compose up -d